SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.6.md

 Due to a number of enhancements, overall performance has increased when writing data to the Indexing Engine.

-#### Service & Resource Management: When checking whether a boolean ReservationInstance prop­erty is true or false, it is now also possible to specify the type as “Bool” \[ID_25415\]
+#### Service & Resource Management: When checking whether a boolean ReservationInstance property is true or false, it is now also possible to specify the type as “Bool” \[ID_25415\]

 When checking whether a boolean ReservationInstance property is set to true or false, you can now specify the type as “Bool” as well as “Boolean”.
 See the following example: